aframevr/aframe/docs/core/component.md

 | vec4            | Parses four numbers into an `{x, y, z, w}` object (e.g., `1 -2 3 -4.5` to `{x: 1, y: -2, z: 3, w: -4.5}`.         | {x: 0, y: 0, z: 0, w: 0} |

 The property types will parse incoming string values from the DOM and store it in the component's `data` property.
-Alternatively, we can define our own property types by providing our own `parse` functions:
+Or we can define our own property types by providing our own `parse` functions:

 ```js
 schema: {